splunk/splunk-connect-for-snmp/docs/gettingstarted/mk8s/k8s-microk8s.md

 # MicroK8s installation on Ubuntu

-The following quick start guidance is based on Ubuntu 20.04LTS with MicroK8s with internet access.
-Other deployment options may be found in the MicroK8s [documentation](https://microk8s.io/docs) including offline and with proxy.
+The following quick start guidance is based on Ubuntu 20.04LTS with MicroK8s and internet access.
+See other deployment options in the MicroK8s [documentation](https://microk8s.io/docs), including offline and with proxy.

 ## Install MicroK8s using Snap